HMRC Mileage Rates 2021

-The mileage rate is meant to simplify the record-keeping process, ease the administrative burden, and alleviate costs for both businesses and the authorities.
-Generally, Mileage Allowance Payments (MAPs) and the simplified vehicle expenses flat rate are supposed to cover the cost of owning and running your vehicle - including depreciation, insurance, and road tax.
+The mileage rate is meant to simplify the record-keeping process, ease the administrative burden, and alleviate costs for both businesses and the tax authority.
+Generally, Mileage Allowance Payments (MAPs) and the simplified vehicle expenses flat rate (for self-employed) are supposed to cover the cost of owning and running your vehicle - including depreciation, insurance, and road tax.

-These are the current business mileage rates approved by HMRC:
+These are the current business mileage rates approved by HMRC for 2021:

 |Vehicle||First 10,000 miles||Over 10,000 miles|

 What is the 2021 mileage rate for employees?

 If, as an employee, you use your private car for business mileage, you can receive an allowance based on the rates from your employer.
 If you want to know more about Mileage Allowance Payments (MAPs), check our article on mileage allowance.

 If your employer reimburses you at a lower rate than HMRC's advisory mileage rate, head to our guide on how to claim Mileage Allowance Relief.